samsamking/ga-js1-spa/README.md

 ### What is my idea?

 Let's talk about the cute Animals, even better Aussie animals.
-We are so lucky to have a huge range of native animals living here with us, they make money for us, they bring in tourists for us, they act cute just to make our life better, so there is no reason we don't protect them, some of them will be gone if we don't do anything.
+We are so lucky to have a huge range of native animals living here with us, they make money for us, they bring in tourists for us, they act cute just to make our life better.
+So there is no reason we shouldn't protect them, some of them will be gone if we don't do anything now.

 That's where my idea came through.
-Many individuals, companies, charities around the world would like to contribut money to those adorable Aussie animals, to love them, to save them, to feed them, but there are many needed animals, who do we choose each month?
+Many individuals, companies, charities around the world would like to contribute money to those adorable Aussie animals.
+We want to love them, to save them, and to feed them, but there are many needed animals, who do we choose each month?
 So it will be your money and your choice.

-Users can come to my SPA to make decisions on which animal(s) they would like to protect this month, the top three will get the contributions from all those lovely people who voted.
+Users can come to my App to make decisions on which animal(s) they would like to protect this month, the top three will get the contributions from all those lovely people who voted.

-Those three has been helped this month won't be in the run for next three months, to give others a fair chance, so everybody is a winner.
+Those three who has been helped this month won't be in the run for next three months, to give others a fair chance, so everybody is a winner.

 ### How does my SPA function?